Nino-dev/iot-cmd/MANUAL.md

 }
 ```

-If you're code runs without any errors you should see the output below in your Serial Monitor:
+If your code runs without any errors you should see the output below in your Serial Monitor:

 <img width="833" alt="Schermafbeelding 2022-02-01 om 02 24 10" src="https://user-images.githubusercontent.com/33895563/151899585-d169afb1-36f7-441c-9b50-1b4e9f7e9b59.png">